| Tax

 reduced to 2 cents per litre from its current level of 3 cents per

+litre.
 British Columbia is one of very few jurisdictions which impose

 a tax on bunker fuel which is used to run large ships.
 Effective